Binary response model with many weak instruments: Empirical Example:

-where $I_i = ( I_{i,\text{(0-5)}} , I_{i,\text{(6-12)}} , I_{i,\text{(13-18)}})'$ and each $I_{i,(a)}$ is the family income of individual $i$ at each age interval $a$.
-The outcome variable $y_i$ is 1 if individual $i$ is a college graduate and 0 otherwise.\footnote{College graudation is assessed when individuals reach the age of 26.} $W_{1i}$ is an 11-dimensional vector of personal characteristics: age, age square, the number of siblings at age 18, and indicators for black, Hispanic, female, ever-married parents, and whether the individual's mother and father completed high school or are at least some college-educated. $W_{2i}$, which is measured at age 18, is state-by-year economic indicators: per capita GDP, the unemployment rate, the top marginal income tax rate, the minimum wage, maximum welfare benefits, spending on higher education, and tax revenue.
-All the continuous variables are standardized.
+where $I_i = ( I_{i,\text{(0-5)}} , I_{i,\text{(6-12)}} , I_{i,\text{(13-18)}})'$ and each $I_{i,(a)}$ is the family income of individual $i$ at age interval $a$.
+The outcome variable $y_i$ is 1 if individual $i$ is a college graduate and 0 otherwise.\footnote{College graduation is assessed when individuals reach the age of 26.} $W_{1i}$ is an 11-dimensional vector of personal characteristics: age, age square, the number of siblings at age 18, and indicators for black, Hispanic, female, ever-married parents, and whether the individual's mother and father completed high school or are at least some college-educated. $W_{2i}$, which is measured at age 18, is state-by-year economic indicators: per capita GDP, the unemployment rate, the top marginal income tax rate, the minimum wage, maximum welfare benefits, spending on higher education, and tax revenue.
+All the continuous variables are standardized before analysis.

-We consider two sets of instruments.
-In Model 1, we follow \cite{Bastian2018} and let $\widetilde Z_i$ be $(\text{EITC}_{i,(\text{0-5})}, \text{EITC}_{i,(\text{6-12})}, \text{EITC}_{i,(\text{13-18})})'$, where $\text{EITC}_{i,(a)}$ is the standardized measure of EITC exposure of individual $i$ at each age interval $a$.\footnote{The measures of EITC exposure and family income are in thousands of 2013 dollars and discounted at a 3\% annual rate from age 18.
-A detailed description can be found in \cite{Bastian2018}.} As EITC exposure is measured in childhood and adolescent years, this could affect children's long-term educational attainment only through $I_i$, see \cite{Bastian2018} for more discussions on the validity of these instruments.
-In Model 2, we use interactions of the measures of EITC exposure with 47 state-of-residence dummies (observed in the sample) as additional instruments.
-The state-specific cost of living can produce heterogeneous effects of EITC transfers on the family income.
-Therefore, including these additional instruments will allow us to account for a possible bias in the first stage.
-The number of instruments in Model 2 is 144.
+We consider two models with different instruments.
+In Model 1, we follow \cite{Bastian2018} and let $\widetilde Z_i$ be $(\text{EITC}_{i,(\text{0-5})}, \text{EITC}_{i,(\text{6-12})}, \text{EITC}_{i,(\text{13-18})})'$, where $\text{EITC}_{i,(a)}$ is the standardized measure of EITC exposure of individual $i$ at age interval $a$.\footnote{The measures of EITC exposure and family income are in thousands of 2013 dollars and discounted at a 3\% annual rate from age 18.
+A detailed description can be found in \cite{Bastian2018}.} As EITC exposure is measured in childhood and adolescent years, this could affect children's long-term educational attainment only through $I_i$; see \cite{Bastian2018} for more discussion on its validity.
+In Model 2, we use 144 instruments, consisting of the measures of EITC exposure and their interactions with 47 state-of-residence dummies (observed in the sample).
+These additional instruments are expected to help us address the potential bias associated with the heterogeneous effects of EITC transfers on family income caused by, such as, the state-specific cost of living.
 The sample size is 2,654.